 Psalm 23:4 – Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me, your rod, and your staff, they comfort me.

 David had built his confidence so much in God as a shepherd boy tending his father’s sheep.
 We see this come to play as he stood before Goliath.
 He was fearless knowing that God was with him, and his victory was assured.
-So, even when we walk through the valleys of life and death is staring us in the face, we are not afraid knowing that God is with us and will shield and protect us from danger and evil.
+So, even when we walk through the darkest valley of life and death is staring us in the face, we are not afraid knowing that God is with us and will shield and protect us from danger and evil.

 The Lord is My Shepherd – Blessings, Provision, and Abundance